dittoeth/docs/docs/technical/blackswan.md

 | CR = 1.12 | CR = 0   | 1.12\*      | ercDebtSocialized > 0 | Yes            |
 | CR = 0.90 | CR = 0.5 | 1.40        | ercDebtSocialized = 0 | Yes            |

-> **Note**: It is possible for a shorter to be penalized at a CR higher than the minimumCR when the TAPP is low or empty in order to guarantee liquidation execution.
+> **Note**: It is possible for a shorter to be penalized at a CR higher than the penaltyCR when the TAPP is low or empty in order to guarantee liquidation execution.
 In the highly unlikely scenario of a low/empty TAPP, it is arguable that the market has already entered black swan territory, hence the over-conservative reallocation of ercDebt to save the asset peg.
 See (\*)

 ### Emergency Market Shutdown

-In the event a market cannot be salvaged by redistributing bad debt to other `shortRecords`, the DITTO admin or DITTO DAO can permanently freeze that market by calling `shutdownMarket` once the CR of the entire asset breaches the threshold set by `minimumCR`.
+In the event a market cannot be salvaged by redistributing bad debt to other `shortRecords`, the DITTO admin or DITTO DAO can permanently freeze that market by calling `shutdownMarket` once the CR of the entire asset breaches the threshold set by `penaltyCR`.

 - It is assumed that `shutdownMarket` will be called shortly after the c-ratio of the asset falls since the last saved Oracle price before freezing is used to facilitate asset conversions back to dETH.
 - It is in the best interest of asset holders to freeze the market and guarantee redemptions closer to par.
 Due to the time sensitivity of a volatile market move, both the admin and DAO can call this function.